-- Excelsior College® Examination, [ENGx111 English Composition] (fulfills the requirement for associate and bachelor's degrees) - UExcel® examination, [ENGx110 College Writing] (fulfills the requirement for the associate degrees; partially fulfills the requirement for the bachelor's degrees) - c.
+- a.
+UExcel[®] exam [ENGx111 English Composition] (fulfills the requirement for associate and bachelor's degrees) - b.
+UExcel[®] exam [ENGx110 College Writing] (fulfills the requirement for the associate degrees; partially fulfills the requirement for the bachelor's degrees) - c.
 Advanced Placement (AP) English Examinations (fulfills the requirement for the associate and bachelor's degrees)

-Note: Excelsior College does not accept the CLEP General Examination in English Composition with Essay toward this requirement.
+Excelsior College does not accept the CLEP General Examination in English Composition with Essay toward this requirement.

+2. College coursework

-- 2. College coursework: Successful completion of one college course (minimum 3 semester- or four quarter-hour credits; minimum grade of C) from one of the following options for the associate degrees, and from two of the following options for the bachelor's degrees: - a.
-Expository writing courses such as Excelsior College's ENG 101 English Composition, ENG 201 Writing for the Professions, or MLS 500 Graduate Research and Writing (some restrictions apply). - b.
-Two institutionally designated writingintensive, writing-emphasis courses. - c.
-Two applied writing courses.
-The applied writing courses must focus on different applications of the writing process.
+Successful completion of one college course (minimum 3 semester- or four quarter-hour credits; minimum grade of C) from one of the following options for the associate degrees, and from two of the following options for the bachelor's degrees:

+- Expository writing courses such as Excelsior College's ENG 101 English Composition, ENG 201 Writing for the Professions, or MLS 500 Graduate Research and Writing (some restrictions apply). - b.
+Two institutionally designated writing-intensive, writing-emphasis courses. - c.
+One expository writing course and one applied writing course that must include an expository writing component.

-Note: Coursework must be from an English-speaking institution.
+Coursework must be from an English-speaking institution.
 English as a Second Language courses may not be used to satisfy this requirement.

+3. Statement of Equivalency

+Submission of an official statement from a regionally accredited institution, from which transfer credit is being accepted, verifying satisfactory completion of the student's writing requirement.
+The statement must reflect whether the institution had a one-course or two-course writing requirement in effect at the time of the student's matriculation.

+4. Noncollegiate-sponsored instruction

-- 3. Statement of Equivalency: Submission of an official statement from a regionally accredited institution, from which transfer credit is being accepted, verifying satisfactory completion of the student's writing requirement.
-The statement must reflect whether the institution had a one-course or two-course writing requirement in effect at the time of the student's matriculation. - 4.
-Noncollegiate-sponsored instruction: Successful completion of a noncollegiate-sponsored instructional writing course or program that has been evaluated by either the New York State Board of Regents National College Credit Recommendation Service (formerly National PONSI) or the American Council on Education Center for Adult Learning and Educational Credentials (ACE CREDIT), and contains a recommendation of at least 3 semester-hour credits for the course; this course must contain an actual assessment of the student's competence in expository writing in English.
+Successful completion of a noncollegiate-sponsored instructional writing course or program that has been evaluated by either the New York State Board of Regents National College Credit Recommendation Service (formerly National PONSI) or the American Council on Education Center for Adult Learning and Educational Credentials (ACE CREDIT), and contains a recommendation of at least 3 semester-hour credits for the course; this course must contain an actual assessment of the student's competence in expository writing in English.

-A maximum of two semester courses or three quarter courses of credit in English composition/ freshman English courses will apply toward degree requirements.
+A maximum of two semester courses or three quarter courses of credit in English composition/freshman English courses will apply toward degree requirements.
 Courses or examinations used to fulfill the written English requirement may not be used to satisfy the humanities requirement.